 So, the whole concept of mirrorless just gets rid of a few camera parts – theoretically making the machine less expensive.
 At the same time, it will take a few years until we know whether the price is really all that different.

-As far as other issues go, users also cite a lack of comparative battery life and a bulky ergonomic design with mirrorless cameras.
+As far as other issues go, users also cite a lack of comparative battery life and a bulky un-ergonomic design with mirrorless cameras.

 Even still, there are other pros to consider before moving away from potentially purchasing a mirrorless camera.

-At the same time, the hefty price tag attached to these bad boys make them a no-go for many a photographer.
+At the same time, the hefty price tag attached to these bad boys makes them a no-go for many a photographer.

 In layman’s terms, when you hit the button light travels through the lens (not lense), then to a mirror that alternates to send the image to either the viewfinder or the image sensor depending on the camera’s design.

-The SLR – the predecessor to the DSLR – was invented during a time before digital sensors, so the design was a major breakthrough in photography.
-Historians and photographers alike argue over when in fact this invention was, but the most basic of SLR cameras were probably being used in a limited capacity around the turn of the 20th century.
+The SLR – the predecessor to the DSLR – was invented during a time before digital sensors.
+So the design was a major breakthrough in photography – it vastly improved the time it took to take a photograph.
+Historians and photographers alike argue over when, in fact, this invention was.
+Still, the most basic of SLR cameras appeared in a limited capacity around the turn of the 20th century.

-In the case of SLR cameras, the whole process outlined above was mechanized and film was used to capture the image as opposed to it being stored on a file.
-The use of SLRs occurred all the way up until the mid 1990s!
+In the case of DSLR cameras, the whole process outlined above was mechanized.
+Before with an SLR, we used the film to capture the image as opposed to it being stored on a file like it is today.
+The use of SLRs occurred up until the mid-1990s!

-At this point in time, twenty plus years into the digitalization of the SLR though, many argue that even the DSLR has become outdated.
+At this point, twenty-plus years into the digitalization of the SLR, though, many argue that the DSLR has become outdated.

-Like mirrorless cameras, DSLR’s typically have interchangeable lenses and allow for both auto and manual focus.
-The prism or mirror that made DSLR’s popular allows for an accurate shot preview that compares to that in a mirrorless.
+Like mirrorless cameras, DSLRs typically have interchangeable lenses and allow for both auto and manual focus.
+The prism or mirror that made DSLR’s famous provides an accurate shot preview that compares to that in a mirrorless.